awsdocs/aws-service-catalog-admin-guide/doc_source/getstarted-launchconstraint.md

    1. On the **Create policy** page, choose the **JSON** tab\.

-   1. Copy the following example policy and paste it in **Policy Document**:
+   1. Copy the following example policy and paste it in **Policy Document**, replacing the placeholder JSON in the text field:

       ```
       {